Skip to main content

 - *shared-jdbc-drivers

-- ./output/my-psql-database:/output
+- ./output/my-postgresql-database:/output

 SAP HANA with basic authentication

-Use <<: *saphana under the environment section to use this connection type.
+Use <<: *sap-hana under the environment section to use this connection type.

 Available attributes: